Home

 When you first ease back into running, you should view running as strength training.
 Start with very small volumes and build it up over time.

-Getting the most out of your strengthening program
+Getting the most from your strengthening program

-• Only progress to the next level of the program once you’ve mastered your current level.
+Only progress to the next level of the program once you’ve mastered your current level.

-• Don’t stop exercising once your pain is better; keep going with a maintenance program to prevent re-injury.
+Keep going with a maintenance program to prevent re-injury.

 Finding lasting relief from plantar fasciitis